 In May 2018, Sabang Renewable Energy Corporation (SREC) broke ground for the construction of a hybrid power generation facility in Bgy.
 Cabayugan, an unelectrified area in Puerto Princesa.
 The project is composed of a 1.4 MW solar power generation plant, a 2.3 MWh storage facility and a 1.28 MW dieselfired power generation unit.
 SREC will be the first to operate a smart hybrid power plant facility in an off-grid area.
 In addition to generating power, SREC will also be responsible for distributing the electricity produced by the power plant to its consumers through its 14 km line under a Qualified Third-Party (QTP) Subsidy and Service Agreement with the National Power Corporation (NPC) and the Department of Energy (DOE).
-The Company has an effective ownership of 30% in SREC.
+In November 2021, the Company sold its 30% equity in SREC to Maharlika Clean Power Holding Corp.

-In June 2018, ET-Vivant purchased the shares of ET-Pilipinas in special purpose vehicle ET-Energy Island, Corp.
-(ETEI), the special purpose vehicle where all rooftop solar projects of Vivant are currently housed.
-In November 2019, ETEI declared commerciality for a 1.35MWp Solar Photovoltaic Plant in Mandaue City, Cebu.
-In the same month, Vivant Energy and VREC bought out ET-Pilipinas, making ETEI a whollyowned subsidiary of Vivant.
+In June 2018, Vivant Solar purchased the shares of ET-Pilipinas in special purpose vehicle Corenergy Solar Solution Corp.
+(CSSC), the special purpose vehicle where all rooftop solar projects of Vivant are currently housed.
+In November 2019, CSSC declared commerciality for a 1.35MWp Solar Photovoltaic Plant in Mandaue City, Cebu.
+In the same month, Vivant Energy and VREC bought out ET-Pilipinas, making CSSC a wholly-owned subsidiary of Vivant.